- The most commonly used wireless communications technology

 Identifying Wi-Fi network connections

 Wi-Fi devices may also use a user interface (UI) visual on the display to identify the generation of a network connection.
 The visuals will display a Wi-Fi signal indicator and a numerical representation of the connection.
 UI visuals will adjust as users move between Wi-Fi networks that provide a different user experience.
-When a device displays a signal indicator visual accompanied by the number 6, indicating a Wi-Fi 6 connection, that device is utilizing the most advanced version of Wi-Fi available.
+When a device displays a signal indicator visual accompanied by the number 6, it is indicating a Wi-Fi 6 connection.

-To learn more about how to use the generation names and user interface visuals, please review the Generational Wi-Fi User Guide.
+To learn more about how to use the generational names and user interface visuals, please review the Generational Wi-Fi User Guide.